xXenvy/zyntex/README.md

 On other architectures the library will not work.
 Support for additional targets is planned, but low priority.

+**Be aware that the project is at a very early stage of development and is actively being developed.**

 ## Features

 - Parse Zig source from strings or files.
 - High-performance, low-memory parsing powered by Zig’s `std` parser.
-- Easy-to-use, Pythonic API designed for inspection and transformation of Zig code.
+- Easy-to-use, Pythonic API designed for inspection Zig code.
-- Planned: code generation (printers) to emit Zig from Python objects.

 ## Installation